CodeWithTheDoctor/GardenGuardian/README.md

 **Built with ❤️ for Australian gardeners** 🇦🇺

-*Saving plants, one diagnosis at a time.*
+*Saving plants, one diagnosis at a time - now with professional user experience.*